pathivadaharish143/webroot/README.md

 Run "pull" hourly to safely pull updates to the modelearth repos residing in your webroot

-When making any change, run "push" to send a PR. "push" updates the webroot, submodules and forks.
+When making any change, run "push" to send a PR.

-	pull
+"push" updates the webroot, submodules and forks.
+It does a "pull" automatically first.

 	push

 Addtional options:

-	push [folder name]  # Deploy a specific submodule or fork push submodules  # Deploy changes from all submodules changed push forks  # Deploy the 4 forks added for the trade flow
+	push [folder name]  # Deploy a specific submodule or fork push submodules  # Deploy changes in submodules only push forks  # Deploy the 4 forks added for the trade flow

 Or when changing a cloned repo, commit the specific repo using Github Desktop.
 Then submit a PR through the Github.com website.

+**Without use of claude.md**

+You can refresh all your local submodule by running:

+	git submodule foreach 'git pull origin main || git pull origin master'